The Potez 630 is the result

 it was transferred to Villacoublay to undergo some modifications.

-The wooden bi-drift is replaced by a metallic model, and it receives
+The wooden bi-rudder is replaced by a metallic model, and it receives

 a new landing gear.
 The manufacturer's tests end at the end of